Find out how to collect SMS consent and how consent is stored in Klaviyo by reading this article.

 - Consent at checkout (for certain integrations only)

-- Click-to-text forms (not available for alphanumeric sender IDs)
+- Click-to-text forms (not available for branded sender IDs)

 - List API

-- Email banners (not available for alphanumeric sender IDs)
+- Email banners (not available for branded sender IDs)

 In the following sections, we go over each of these options.